Setting up easels...

 I-5 over 26th Avenue project area

-We expect to start construction in early 2023 and finish in summer 2024, though the schedule is subject to change.
+Construction starts in April 2023 and continues through summer 2024, though the schedule is subject to change.

 Interstate 5

-In 2024, we will close Interstate 5 in both directions for one full weekend from Friday night to Monday morning.
-During these closures there will be a regional detour using I-205 and some signed local detours.
-Travelers can expect congestion and delays.
+In summer 2024, we will close Interstate 5 in both directions for four miles over one full weekend from Friday night to Monday morning.
+Travelers should expect congestion and delays.
 Sign up for project news to be notified when we set the dates for the weekend closure.

-By building a new structure underneath I-5 and then replacing the top with paving, we save about six months of construction time and avoid having almost two years of a detour structure and frequent major I-5 impacts.
+By building a new structure underneath I-5, we save about six months of construction time and avoid having almost two years of a temporary detour bridge and frequent traffic impacts on I-5.

 67% Complete